keithciantar/CodePortfolio/RL/README.md

 All code is found in rl2023

+For each exercise - the main algorithm (agent) implementation can be found in agent.py

 Exercise 2
 Implementation of the Q-Learning and on-policy first-visit Monte Carlo algorithms to solve OpenAI Gym Taxi-v3 environment.